 It’s actually Read Across America Day (but some schools, businesses, and organizations make it an entire week of fun).
 Read Across America Day is celebrated on March 2nd, which is Dr. Seuss’ birthday.
 It was created by the NEA (National Education Association) in 1997 to get kids excited about reading and to encourage reading more books.

-Before we get to all the fun Dr. Seuss Day activities, let’s learn a little more about Dr. Seuss!
+Before we get to more fun things to do for Dr Seuss week, let’s learn a little more about the author Dr. Seuss!

 15 Surprising Dr. Seuss Facts